We have compiled a simple list of a few tips to help you negotiate a fair property settlement:

 Finding the middle ground

-You can’t have it all, the fact is settlements only happen when both sides give up something.
+You can’t have it all, the fact is settlements only happen when both sides give something up.
 Before making any decisions try to do a cost/benefit analysis.
 Your lawyer should be able to advise you about alternative outcomes if you fail to reach a deal.
 At the end of the day, you should approach the property settlement as you would any other commercial transaction.
 Use the advice from professionals and make a commercial decision.